-IF YOU HAVE A CHILD IN NEED OF ANY OF THE FOLLOWING SERVICES, PLEASE
+IF YOU HAVE A CHILD IN NEED OF AUTISM TREATMENT SERVICES, PLEASE

 Our autism treatment program encompasses the basic principles of applied behavior analysis as well as other well-established and researched modalities.
 We strive to provide families, children and educators the opportunity to enjoy the highest quality of life possible.